 If you think you may be eligible for SSD, the best way to find out is to contact your local Social Security office.
 The staff there can help you determine if you meet the requirements for benefits.
 They can also help you file a claim if you decide to apply.

 If you believe your sleep apnea is severe enough to disrupt your daily work life, schedule an appointment with our Ear, Nose, and Throat specialists at Enticare.
+A sleep study can provide a detailed diagnosis of your sleep apnea and help determine the most effective treatment options.
 We can help with the diagnosis process for the medical requirements to qualify for SSD.

 Alternatively, we can help you find new ways to treat your sleep apnea.
 If CPAP and BiPAP do not work for your sleep apnea, we can recommend new treatments for sleep apnea, such as Inspire, that may help you live with energy again!
 Our board-certified surgeons may also perform corrective surgeries on the tissues in your throat or mouth to help you breathe easy at night.
+Sleep apnea is one of several sleep disorders that can significantly impact your quality of life if left untreated.
 Set up an appointment today and start finding out your next steps.

 Share This